 Additionally, Salesforce also comes with an in-house competition of Marketing Cloud – Pardot.
 It is a specialized marketing and email automation solution.
 While both share common features, Pardot excels in B2B marketing, making it the ideal choice for organizations looking to enhance their B2B marketing strategies.

-Just like other CRM suite components, Marketing Cloud is fully customizable.
-Your team can tailor the software to align perfectly with your unique marketing strategies.
+Like other CRM suite components, Marketing Cloud is fully customizable.
+Your team can tailor the software to perfectly align with your unique marketing strategies.

 It includes marketing messaging, automation, social media marketing, data and advertising management, analytics, and real-time interaction management.